 Pedagogies of peace and conflict in the Great Lakes region

-Often, conflict breeds conflict.
-Research has identified various political, economic and demographic conflict risk factors that help explain cyclical conflict dynamics.
-Yet we still understand little about why accumulated conflict risk factors only sometimes pay out in violence and other times peace lasts.
+All over the world we see that conflict breeds conflict.
+Research has identified a number of political, economic and demographic conflict risk factors, yet we still understand little about why accumulated conflict risk factors only sometimes pay out in new violence.
 But what if we take more seriously what ordinary people do in shaping dynamics of conflict and peace?

-We aim for the project findings to help inform peacebuilding policy in ways that account for the aspirations and agency of ordinary people – parents and children.
-More directly, findings will allow ordinary people to take increasing part in shaping their own, peaceful futures – which until now, is often left to governments and peacebuilding experts.
+We aim for the project findings to help us critically interrogate and contribute to the recent ‘local turn’ in peace and conflict studies.
+Furthermore, we aim to work towards informing peacebuilding policy in ways that account for the aspirations and agency of ordinary people – parents and children.
+Perhaps even more importantly, our findings will be shared directly with ordinary people – parents and children – to allow them to take part in shaping their own, peaceful futures, which until now, is often left to governments and peacebuilding experts.

-For the research project, we collaborate with researchers at the Research Center for Mental Health and Behavior at the University of Rwanda.
+Our research team consists of researchers from the African Studies Centre Leiden of Leiden University and researchers at the Research Center for Mental Health and Behavior at the University of Rwanda.
+The principal investigator for this project is Dr. Lidewyde Berckmoes (ASCL).

 Photo: Sunrise from inside a family house, Rwanda, 2020, copyright LH Berckmoes